TimShaw-ManualOS/ChatGPT-ManualOS-Public/README.md

 - Plugins or wrappers
 - Templates for structured workflows

-For now, the core concept is simple: paste a ruleset, gain control.
+For now, the core concept is simple: paste a ruleset, gain a little more control.